PhD Comprehensive Exam

 The Examining Committee

 The chairperson ensures that the committee uses good judgement about questions on related topics.
-As an examiner, she/he will participate in the questioning and will also clear up misunderstandings by the other members of the committee, to expose possible important weaknesses.
+As an examiner, they will participate in the questioning and will also clear up misunderstandings by the other members of the committee, to expose possible important weaknesses.

 During the Examination